-Dale (Charlie Day) is thoroughly devoted to his fiancee, but as a dental hygenist he works under dentist Dr. Julia Harris (Jennifer Aniston).
-We do mean literally under Dr. Harris: she is shameless in how she sexually harasses Dale (at one point appearing in front of him wearing only a lab coat and panties), but because Dale is on a sex offender list (due to urinating in a park after dark), his job prospects are dim.
+Dale (Charlie Day) is thoroughly devoted to his fiancee, but as a dental hygienist he works under dentist Dr. Julia Harris (Jennifer Aniston).
+Literally under Dr. Harris: she is shameless in how she sexually harasses Dale, at one point appearing in front of him wearing only a lab coat and panties, but because Dale is on a sex offender list due to urinating in a park after dark, his job prospects are dim.

 Surprisingly, things don't go exactly as planned, but in the end, the three do manage to if not get rid of their respective bosses to at least put them where they belong.
 Our three 'heroes' not only manage to triumph over their respective horrible bosses, but come out all the better for it.

-What makes Horrible Bosses truly funny is a combination of a relate-able situation (at times I imagine, one would have wanted to get rid of their boss) along with the total ineptness if not downright stupidity of all the characters.
+What makes Horrible Bosses truly funny is a combination of a relatable situation along with the total ineptness if not downright stupidity of all the characters.
 Throughout Horrible Bosses, Nick, Dale, and Kurt are such absolute morons when planning anything that their plans inevitably are bound to fail due to their own ineptness.

-Spacey maintains a great balance between the cold and insensitive boss and a pathologically jealous husband (albeit with justification).
+Spacey maintains a great balance between the cold and insensitive boss and a pathologically jealous husband, albeit with justification.
 At one point, Harken laughs at Nick when he tells his boss that making him work late forced him to miss saying goodbye to Nick's grandmother.
 Harken doesn't laugh because Nick's grandmother died, but instead because he's hung up on Nick referring to her as his "Gam Gam".
-When Harken is unfeeling, he's cruel, but when he is menacing (as he is later in the film), he's downright frightening.
+When Harken is unfeeling, he's cruel, but when he is menacing as he is later in the film, he's downright frightening.

-Aniston appears to be having a ball letting it all hang out (metaphorically for the most part).
+Aniston appears to be having a ball letting it all hang out, metaphorically for the most part.
 Her almost obsessive derangement to schtup poor Dale is so wild one can't help bursting out laughing.
 She goes beyond sex kitten to pure super-slut, but here again both the script and the performances bring out the laughter.
 You have that wild dichotomy between Julia's sex-crazed behavior and the almost Puritanical reactions of Dale that make it even funnier.

 I also would be remiss to not mention the cameos by both Gruffudd and even Bob Newhart, both playing against type but making their small scenes funny simply because they are playing against type.
-Even Brian George (who is the Navigation Guide voice of "Gregory"--real name Atmanand) has funny moments--in fact, he has some of the funniest moments with our three main characters.
+Even Brian George (who is the Navigation Guide voice of "Gregory"--real name Atmanand) has funny moments; in fact, he has some of the funniest moments with our three main characters.

 Also, I didn't think that Dale would be marked as a sex offender merely because he once had drunkenly urinated in a public park after dark.
 At the most, I imagine he would have been charged with disorderly conduct and/or public intoxication (if anything really).
 Constantly repeating that this remarkably sweet character was a registered sex offender was the one note that I felt didn't strike right in an otherwise funny film.

-Horrible Bosses succeeds not only because the situations and characters are funny, but because audiences can relate (hopefully up to a point).
+Horrible Bosses succeeds not only because the situations and characters are funny, but because audiences can relate up too a point.
 I figure most people have thought their boss is a jerk and figured life would be better under someone else.
 They may be merely unaware of how things really work, or not appreciate all the work you do.

 Problems at work were never so funny.